sminez/sminez.github.io/content/2025-11-10_match-it-again-sam.md

 As we saw in the example above, the syntax used for this takes inspiration from classic regular expressions in being really quite terse.
-Operators and actions share a common syntax of a single character to identify the action followed by an argument included in forward slashes.
+Operators and actions share a common syntax of a single character to identify the action followed by an argument enclosed in forward slashes.

 Writing a structural regular expression then involves writing a pipeline of operators ending in an action that is applied to any matches that are found.
 To kick things off, the selected text